ACEmulator/ACE/README.md

 See the [complete installation guide](docs/SINGLE_PLAYER_INSTALL.md) for prerequisites, expected file names, first-run instructions, troubleshooting, backups, and upgrade guidance.

 > [!IMPORTANT]
-> This repository and its release packages do not contain Asheron's Call, proprietary DAT files, MariaDB, Decal, or the ACE World database.
+> This repository and its release packages do not contain Asheron's Call, proprietary DAT files, MariaDB, Decal, ThwargLauncher, or the ACE World database.
 Do not upload those files when sharing builds or reporting problems.

 ## Project status